yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 LocalForward 8080 <Your_PI_IP4_tailscale_address_here>:8080
 ```

 First you need to connect to Pi.
-In the Blink app run
+In the Blink app run.

 ```
 ssh pi@pi
 ```

-Then create a new tab and run
+Then create a new tab and run.

 ```
 code http://localhost:8080